republik/plattform/src/templates/Article/docs.md

   This will be wrapped around links.
 You should attach an `onClick` handler within, if you wish to do client side routing and or prefetching.
 The component recieves following props:
   - `href` String, target url or path
   - `passHref` Boolean, indicates this will eventually end in an a tag and you may overwrite href
+- `getVideoPlayerProps`, a [prop getter](https://blog.kentcdodds.com/how-to-give-rendering-control-to-users-with-prop-getters-549eaef76acf) for the video player.
+Make sure to forward, modified or unmodified, the props that are passed to the function.

 # Example